-Overview of motor systems.
+Overview of motor systems

 While sensory systems occupy posterior regions of the spinal cord and brain, motor systems are found anteriorly.
-Most of the muscles in the body are innervated by primary (alpha) motor neurons whose cell bodies are located in the anterior horns of the spinal cord; when these cells fire, they stimulate the muscle fibres to contract.
+Most of the muscles in the body are innervated by primary (alpha) motor neurons whose cell bodies are located in the anterior horns of the spinal cord and whose axons make contact with muscle fibres; when these cells fire, they stimulate the muscle fibres to contract.
 Cell groups in the intermediate zone of the spinal cord provide surprisingly sophisticated local limb control systems.
-These cells - and many α -motor neurons themselves, in primates - receive projections (synapses) from neurons in the primary motor cortex, in the frontal lobe just anterior to the central sulcus (groove).
+These cells - and, in primates, many α -motor neurons themselves - receive projections (synapses) from neurons in the primary motor cortex, in the frontal lobe just anterior to the central sulcus (groove).
 The primary motor cortex commands aspects of limb velocity (direction and speed) using a distributed code whereby many neurons contribute to the movement of one muscle group, and one neuron contributes to several muscle groups.
 Overall, however, there is a rough 'body map' in this region of cortex.

 In addition to this central system, a number of other regions play their part.
 The premotor and secondary motor cortices influence primary motor cortex; they are important in the planning of actions and in tasks involving bimanual coordination.
 A 'motor' subdivision of the basal ganglia is important in the initiation of voluntary movement.
-The cerebellum has many roles but contributes to motor timing; it (and other structures) may store automatic 'motor programs'.
+The cerebellum has contributes to motor timing (though it has other roles too); it (and other structures) may store automatic 'motor programs'.

-Completing the tour.
+Completing the tour

 Perception and action are linked at many levels, from simple and direct reflex arcs in the spinal cord to the most sophisticated systems, incorporating attention, memory, cognition, and motivation.
 You will cover these as the 1B course progresses; as you do so, think of how the study of structural and functional architecture of the nervous system informs the study of these topics, and vice versa.